PierXuY/html-to-dash/README.md

     ]
 )
 ```
-- Only dash.html module support methods are supported
+- Only dash.html module support methods are supported.
 - Tags and attributes are checked, and those that are not supported are automatically removed.

 ## Expanded usage